 \subsection{Network architectures}

 The architectures of all the networks are detailed in \reffigss{generator2d}{classifier}.
 As detailed below, $G$ is designed to take an acoustic feature sequence as an input and output an acoustic feature sequence of the same length so as to learn conversion rules that capture time dependencies.
 Similarly, $D$, $C$ and $A$ are designed to take acoustic feature sequences as inputs and generate sequences of probabilities.
 There are two ways to incorporate the class index $k$ into $G$ or $D$.
 One is to simply represent it as a one-hot vector and append it to the input of each layer.
 The other is to retrieve a continuous vector given $k$ from a dictionary of embeddings and append it to each layer input, as in our previous work \cite{Kameoka2020_ConvS2S-VC,Kameoka2020_VTN}.
-In the following, we adopt the former way though both performed almost the same.
-As detailed in \reffigss{generator2d}{classifier}, all the networks are designed using fully convolutional architectures using gated linear units (GLUs) \cite{Dauphin2017short}.
-The output of the GLU block used is defined as $\mathsf{GLU}(\Vec{X}) = \Vec{X}_1 \odot \mathsf{sigmoid}(\Vec{X}_2)$ where $\Vec{X}$ is the layer input, $\Vec{X}_1$ and $\Vec{X}_2$ are equally sized arrays into which $\Vec{X}$ is split along the channel dimension, and $\mathsf{sigmoid}$ is a sigmoid gate function.
-Similar to long short-term memory units, GLUs can reduce the vanishing gradient problem for deep architectures by providing a linear path for the gradients while retaining non-linear capabilities.
+In this work, we adopted the former way though both performed almost the same.
+As detailed in \reffigss{generator2d}{classifier}, all the networks are designed using fully convolutional architectures with gated linear units (GLUs) \cite{Dauphin2017short}.
+The output of the GLU block used is defined as $\mathsf{GLU}(\Vec{X}) = \Vec{X}_1 \odot \mathsf{sigmoid}(\Vec{X}_2)$, where $\Vec{X}$ is the layer input, $\Vec{X}_1$ and $\Vec{X}_2$ are equally sized arrays into which $\Vec{X}$ is split along the channel dimension, and $\mathsf{sigmoid}$ is a sigmoid gate function.
+Like long short-term memory units, GLUs can reduce the vanishing gradient problem for deep architectures by providing a linear path for the gradients while retaining nonlinear capabilities.

-{\bf Generator:} As described in \reffigs{generator2d}{generator1d}, we use a 2D CNN or a 1D CNN that takes an acoustic feature sequence $\Vec{x}$ as an input to design $G$, where $\Vec{x}$ is treated as an image of size $Q\times N$ with $1$ channel in the 2D case or as a signal sequence of length $N$ with $Q$ channel in the 1D case.
+{\bf Generator:} As described in \reffigs{generator2d}{generator1d}, we use a 2D CNN or a 1D CNN that takes an acoustic feature sequence $\Vec{x}$ as an input to design $G$, where $\Vec{x}$ is treated as an image of size $Q\times N$ with $1$ channel in the 2D case or as a signal sequence of length $N$ with $Q$ channels in the 1D case.